Understanding FCoE Transit Switch Functionality

 IGMP snooping is enabled by default on all VLANs in all software versions before Junos OS Release 13.2.
-Disable IGMP snooping on FCoE VLANs if you are using software that is older than Junos OS Release 13.2.
+You must disable IGMP snooping on FCoE VLANs if you are using software that is older than Junos OS Release 13.2.

-On a QFX3500 switch or on a QFabric system Node device, the same VLAN cannot be used in both transit switch mode and FCoE-FC gateway mode.
-(Only QFX3500 switches can be configured in FCoE-FC gateway mode.)
-If you configure both a transit switch and an FCoE-FC gateway on the same QFX3500 switch or QFabric system Node device, configure different FCoE VLANs for the transit switch and the FCoE-FC gateway.
+On a QFX3500 switch or on a QFabric system Node device, you can’t use the same VLAN in both transit switch mode and FCoE-FC gateway mode.
+(You can configure QFX3500 switches only in FCoE-FC gateway mode.)
+If you configure both a transit switch and an FCoE-FC gateway on the same QFX3500 switch or QFabric system Node device, then you must configure different FCoE VLANs for the transit switch and the FCoE-FC gateway.

-To support FCoE traffic, transit switches require DCB configuration to implement the lossless transport of FCoE traffic across the Ethernet portion of the network, and transit switches on the access edge require enabling FIP snooping on the FCoE access ports.
+To support FCoE traffic, transit switches require DCB configuration to implement the lossless transport of FCoE traffic across the Ethernet portion of the network.
+On transit switches at the access edge, you enable FIP snooping on the FCoE access ports.

-The FC-BB-5 specification describes VN_Port to VF_Port (VN2VF_Port) FIP snooping, which provides security for communication between FCoE device VN_Ports on the Ethernet network and FCF or FC switch VF_Ports.
+The FC-BB-5 specification describes virtual node port (VN_Port) to virtual fabric port (VF_Port) FIP snooping, which provides security for communication between FCoE device VN_Ports on the Ethernet network and FCoE forwarder or FC switch VF_Ports.